 - Your teaching philosophy statement - Generally a one to two page narrative of your perspective on teaching.

-- A teaching activity summary document (PDF / Word) that provides an overview of the courses you have taught or supported.
+- A teaching activity summary document (template) that provides an overview of the courses you have taught or supported.
 The data you will need to create a chart like this is now available online.

-- A course summary page (PDF / Word) for each one that provides a clear overview of the learning goals, coursework, and assessments with links to relevant documents included as appendices.
+- A course summary page (template) for each one that provides a clear overview of the learning goals, coursework, and assessments with links to relevant documents included as appendices.

-- An overview of the ways in which you have mentored graduate and/or undergraduate students (PDF / Word), whether through formal assistantships and supervision or more informal consultations and collaborations.
+- An overview of the ways in which you have mentored graduate and/or undergraduate students (template), whether through formal assistantships and supervision or more informal consultations and collaborations.